josev2046/electric-cafe/README.md

 ## 3. Configuration & calibration

-### Arturia MiniBrute settings
+### Arturia MiniBrute Mk1 settings
-* **Gate source:** Set to 'Hold' or 'Audio' (rear panel) to allow external audio throughput without active key-triggering.
+* **Gate source:** Set to 'Hold' (rear panel) to allow the TD-3 audio to pass through the filter without active key-triggering.
+* **Arpeg/Free:** Set to 'Arpeg' to engage the master clock.
-* **Mixer section:** Raise the 'Ext in' fader to approximately 70% to integrate the TD-3 signal without clipping the pre-amp.
+* **Mixer section:** Raise the 'Ext in' fader to approximately 50–60%.
+The Mk1 input is highly sensitive; avoid 100% to prevent unwanted clipping before the filter.

 ### Behringer TD-3-MO-AM settings
 * **Clock source:** Set to 'MIDI' (hold BACK + WRITE/NEXT, press step 2).